gerrit-coder/test/gerrit/README.md

 - **Multi-stage Docker image** based on Ubuntu 20.04 with OpenJDK 21
 - **Pre-built artifacts** - downloads Gerrit v3.4.1 WAR and coder-workspace plugin JAR (no compilation required)
 - **OpenJDK 21** - installed via apt package manager
-- **Configuration file** - `gerrit.config` is bind-mounted from the local directory into the container
+- **Configuration file** - `etc/gerrit.config` is bind-mounted from the local directory into the container
 - **Init container** - automatically creates required directory structure before the main container starts
 - **Docker Compose** configuration for easy deployment
 - **Management script** (`gerrit.sh`) for building the Docker image, running, and managing the container